Main page

 1. Overview

-The Tesla Network is a way to monetize the most astonishing (Model 3, Model X and Model S) and bizarre electric vehicles (Cybertruck) which can well pay away any price difference with conventional cars.
-While waiting for full autonomy, it is already envisegeable to make money with the Tesla Pickup in three ways:
+Discover how to monetize the most astonishing (Model 3, Model Y, Model X, and Model S) and bizarre electric vehicles (Cybertruck), which can well pay away any price difference with conventional cars, beyond what you can already do with Turo.
+While waiting for the Tesla Network and full autonomy, it is already envisegeable to make money with the Tesla Pickup in four ways:

-1. offering services based on the towing (3,400 kg-6,350 kg, depending on the versions) and payload (1,500 kg for all three versions) capabilities of the pickup, including its air compressor;
+1. (Cybertruck-based work) offering services based on the towing (3,400 kg-6,350 kg, depending on the versions) and payload (1,500 kg for all three versions) capabilities of the pickup, including its air compressor;

-2. renting the vehicle during the exact hours in which you do not drive it;
+2. (Cybertruck rental) renting the vehicle during the exact hours in which you do not drive it;

-3. letting the vehicle available in a central location for around-the-clock renting.
+3. (Cybertruck sharing) letting the vehicle available in a central location for around-the-clock renting;

 2. The key features of the vehicle

-The Tesla Cyberpickup offers many of the advantages of a traditional pickup, being stronger than a Ford F-150, adding the quickest acceleration in class, which led to beat a Porsche 911 in a race, and, among the electric vehicles, a wide price range (39 900$ - 49 900$ - 69 900$), with the basic version that suprised the expectations with some 10 000 $ less than any price that circulated in the press before the launch (possibly because of a number of tough decisions, such as the unpainted stainless steel body to skip the paint shop costs altogether).
+The Tesla Cyberpickup offers many of the advantages of a traditional pickup, being stronger than a Ford F-150, adding the quickest acceleration in class, which led to beat a Porsche 911 in a race, and, among the electric vehicles, a wide price range (39 900$ - 49 900$ - 69 900$-up to 100k for the Beast).
+Actually, since the final prices are significantly higher than what announced in 2019, many reservation holders are now searching ways to fund the purchase.
+For instance, they may ask one or two more people to join in purchase, share part of the price and agree to revenue generating activities.

 This is its interior for six people: